European-Unified-ID/EUID-docs/docs/guides/integration-javascript.md

 Depending on access to personal data, there are two methods to generate EUID tokens using the SDK for JavaScript: client-side or server-side.

-From the table in [Client-Side or Server-Side Integration](#client-side-or-server-side-integration), determine which option is best for you, and then follow the applicable integration guide.
+From the table in [Client-Side or Client-Server Integration](#client-side-or-client-server-integration), determine which option is best for you, and then follow the applicable integration guide.

 ## Refreshing the EUID Token